top of page

 How Long Should Parents Monitor?

-If symptoms appear at any point during this period, do not “wait and see”.
+A good rule of thumb is to observe closely for 24–72 hours after any concerning water incident.
+If symptoms appear at any point during this period, do not “wait and see.”
 Early medical assessment greatly reduces the risk of serious outcomes.

 Prevention Is Still the Best Protection

 While post-drowning complications are uncommon, drowning remains one of the leading causes of accidental injury in children.
+Key safety reminders include:

-• Never leave children unattended near water, even briefly
+• Never leave children unattended near water, even briefly.

-• Ensure proper supervision, not just physical presence
+• Ensure proper supervision, not just physical presence.

-• Use life jackets for non-swimmers or weak swimmers
+• Use life jackets for non-swimmers or weak swimmers.

-• Teach children water confidence and basic swimming skills early
+• Teach children water confidence and basic swimming skills early.

-• Educate caregivers and helpers on water safety awareness
+• Educate caregivers and helpers on water safety awareness.

 Water should be a place for confidence, fun, and growth, not fear.